Can You Paint Over Epoxy Primer

 Can You Paint Over Old Epoxy Primer?

 Indeed, you can, but thorough surface preparation is paramount.
 Remove any loose or peeling paint, sand the surface, and follow the aforementioned steps for a seamless transition from old to new.
-(See Also: Will I Regret Buying a Red Car?
-Exploring the Pros and Cons of Red Car Ownership)
+(See Also: How to Paint Plastic Bumper with Spray Cans: DIY Tips for a Flawless Finish)

 How Long Should Epoxy Primer Cure Before Painting?